katurn1/Predicting_Income_Classification/Classification_Predicting Income_writeup.md

 ## Algorithms
 ### Data Cleaning and Feature Engineering
 1. I began by making sure Nulls were correctly identified then dropped.
-2. Stripped all data emopty space.
+2. Stripped all data empty space.
-3. Dropped un-needed cloumns.
+3. Dropped un-needed columns.
-4. Created dummy variables for all catagirical features.
+4. Created dummy variables for all categorical features.

-After some cleaning and EDA I decided to use data from just the USA (90% of the data comes from the USA) and filtered for people working >=40 hors per week leaving me with 21K rows 21,378 rows / 44 columnsto work with.
+After some cleaning and EDA I decided to use data from just the USA (90% of the data comes from the USA) and filtered for people working >=40 hors per week leaving me with 21K rows 21,378 rows / 44 columns to work with.

 I decided not to use the feature fnlwgt: it is the (estimated) weight of people each row in the data represents.
 The idea is that if two samples have the same(or similar) fnlwgt they have similar characteristics, demographically speaking.
 Say a sample 7,120 and 33 are having similar fnlwgt values they are more likely to be of the same race, similar educational